PipeWire/pipewire/doc/dox/config/pipewire-devices.7.md

 Ignore the ALSA batch flag.
 If the batch flag is set, ALSA will need an extra period to update the read/write pointers.
 Ignore this flag from ALSA can reduce the latency.
 Default is false.

 @PAR@ device-param  api.alsa.use-chmap
 Use the driver provided channel map.
-Default is true.
+Default is true when using UCM, false otherwise because many driver don't report this correctly.

 @PAR@ device-param  api.alsa.multi-rate
-UNDOCUMENTED
+Allow devices from the same card to be opened in multiple sample rates.
+Default is true.
+Some older drivers did not properly advertize the capabilities of the device and only really supported opening the device in one rate.

 @PAR@ device-param  api.alsa.htimestamp = false
 Use ALSA htimestamps in scheduling, instead of the system clock.